top of page

 RESEARCH

 Research in the Population Ecology and Wildlife Management lab aims to understand how individual variation, life histories, disease, and climate and land-use change contribute to regulating vital rates, population dynamics, and the distribution of species.
-Much of this work involves parameter estimation using retrospective techniques such as capture-recapture, radio-telemetry, and occupancy models or prospective techniques using simulations and matrix models.
+Much of this work involves intensive field work and parameter estimation using retrospective techniques such as capture-recapture modeling or prospective techniques using simulations and matrix models.
 Recently, the lab focus has expanded to include the control of invasive vertebrates.
 Our research interfaces basic and applied science and can be divided into three primary foci:

 Transition probabilties.jpg